Entertainment continues at The Glenridge

 SARASOTA — The Glenridge Performing Arts Center’s 2020 season continues through April 21.

-Highlights include the new star of the guitar world, Diego Figueiredo on Feb.
-23; and the game-changing puppetry troupe, the Cashore Marionettes on April 21.
+Highlighted is the game-changing puppetry troupe, the Cashore Marionettes, on April 21.

 Ben Turoff, the director of the Glenridge Performing Arts Center, describes the season as “thought-provoking and heart-moving.”

-“We showcase an exciting variety of artists and acts that aren’t found elsewhere in the region,” he said, noting the line-up includes “top jazz, classical, and pop artists, groundbreaking puppetry, comedic performances and intellectually stimulating lectures, traditional folk dance, multimedia nuevo-flamenco extravaganzas, and an ensemble performing music from the Middle Ages.”
+“We showcase an exciting variety of artists and acts that aren’t found elsewhere in the region,” he said, noting the lineup includes “top jazz, classica, and pop artists, groundbreaking puppetry, comedic performances and intellectually stimulating lectures, traditional folk dance, multimedia nuevo-flamenco extravaganzas and an ensemble performing music from the Middle Ages.”

 That makes any event intriguing to audiences.